Lascăr Vorel: Legacy

 The artist's remains were incinerated and kept in an urn by his mother; upon her death in January 1942, they were interred alongside her at Eternitatea Cemetery in Piatra.
 Bloch mourned his death in a sonnet, which describes the event as being "without farewell or warning", suggesting that Vorel had purposefully isolated himself from his friends.
 He bought and took back to America several of Vorel's Munich cityscapes; one is at the Spencer Museum of Art.
 Many other works are preserved in Austria, and still others were completely lost by 1968.
-His diaries were recovered, and are preserved in the Piatra Neamț Museum of History archives.
+The Vorel diaries were recovered, and are preserved in the Piatra Neamț Museum of History archives.
 In October 1924, Ionescu sought to revived interest in Vorel's work with a tribute piece in Cuvântul daily.
 It urged Bunescu, by then an official painter, to organize a Vorel posthumous exhibit, since "nobody knows his paintings, and that's a shame."
 In 1939, the Social Service of the National Renaissance Front sponsored a retrospective of Vorel's Romanian works, hosted by Piatra's Petru Rareș National College.